 How often might you see a doctor or need medicine?
 An educated guess can help you predict these needs -- and what you'll pay for them.
 Here are some steps to take to help you figure out how much care you might need going forward.

 Look back on past expenses.
 If you keep medical receipts, go through them.
 Add up your costs for doctor's visits and medicines.
 Or ask your doctor for a history of your payments over the last year.
 Your drug store may have a record of your payments for medicine, too.

 Use an online calculator.
-Some web sites -- including this one – and some web sites that sell insurance -- can show you estimated insurance costs.
+Some websites can show you estimated insurance costs.
 If you have employer insurance, your company may offer a tool to estimate costs.

 Anticipate your family's health needs.
 Yearly checkups for children and immunizations are free, but you will have to figure in costs for treating chronic conditions like high cholesterol and diabetes, doctor appointments, and medicine.